Enhanced the checkout experience

 A FEW IDEAS AFTER THE WORKSHOPS

-We believe that giving users more control over the checkout page would help customers self-resolve a high volume of back-and-forth time-wasting issues, which will positively impact our cart drop rate and shopping experience.
+We believe that giving users more control over the checkout page would help customers to self-resolve a high volume of back-and-forth time-wasting issues.
+We felt that this would have a positive impact on our cart drop rate and overall shopping experience.

 Fast and easy checkout